Changing lives in the changing world

 But in this rapidly-changing environment, how do young people prepare themselves for their future?
 For their world?

+How do we measure the impact of character?
 In 2018, The Duke of Edinburgh’s International Award Foundation conducted a series of surveys to investigate whether young people were ready for the world and whether the world was ready to engage positively with young people and the opportunities that they present.
 Over 12,000 people across 150+ countries and territories were surveyed and the results showed that 2 in 3 young people and 4 in 5 adults believe classroom learning alone is not enough to prepare them for the world.